corn-mendoza/Workshop-v3/README.md

 This application is intended to be deployed using Pivotal Application Services on Cloud Foundry.
 The source code for this project is implemented using dependency injection in .NET Core v2 and the following technologies:

 1. Steeltoe v2 Open Source Libraries
-2. Syncfusion UI Controls
-3. Configuration Server
+2. Configuration Server
-4. Eureka Discovery Server
+3. Eureka Discovery Server
-5. Hystrix Circuit Breakers
+4. Hystrix Circuit Breakers
-6. RabbitMQ Messaging
+5. RabbitMQ Messaging
-7. Redis Caching
+6. Redis Caching
-8. Pivotal UAC/SSO
+7. Pivotal UAC/SSO
-9. MySQL Connector
+8. MySQL Connector
-10. Microsoft SQL Server
 11. User Provided Services

 ### Requirements